hookdeck/next-supabase-vote/README.md

    NEXT_PUBLIC_SUPABASE_ANON_KEY=
    SERVICE_ROLE=
    ```
-5. Link your Supabase project locally by running `supabase link` and entering the database password you used when running `supabase projects create`.
+5. Link your Supabase project locally by running `supabase link`, selecting the project, and entering the database password you used when running `supabase projects create`.
 6. Run `supabase db push` to run the migrations on the remote database.
 7. Set up GitHub Login for the project by following the [Supabase GitHub login guide](https://supabase.com/docs/guides/auth/social-login/auth-github)
 8. Set up Twilio Verify by following the [Twilio Verify Supabase phone provider guide](https://supabase.com/docs/guides/auth/phone-login/twilio#twilio-verify)